anishEgov/digit3/docs/README.md

     - **DIGIT Console**: Account(or Tenant) administration user interface.
     - **DIGIT Studio**: A low code no code Service Design and Management portal for service providers.
     - **DIGIT Citizen**: Unified Interface for Citizens to discover and engage with services.
-    - **DIGIT Employee**: Unified Interface for Employees to track and fulfill service requests
+    - **DIGIT Workbench**: Unified Interface for Employees\Vendors to track and fulfill service requests
-    - **DIGIT Administrator**: Unified Interface for Administrators to monitor and plan for Services
+    - **DIGIT Dashboard**: Unified Interface for Administrators to monitor and plan for Services

 - **Backend Services**
     - **Account**: Provides APIs for registration and management of accounts and users of the service provider.